USAFA-ECE/ece281-book/book/ICE/ICE2.md

 ## Test design

 At this point your testbench VHDL file `halfAdder_tb.vhd` should already be added.
-If not, go back and add it per the directions in [Manually Setup a Vivado Project](../appendix/vivado-project.md).
+If not, go back and add it per the directions in {ref}`manual-add-to-vivado-project`.

 ```{tip}
 Generally, your testbench files will have the same name as the component you are testing with them but with a `_tb` at the end.